MAF’s Vision for Showing Up & Doing More

 We respond to client realities with new products.

-This summer, MAF is launching the Immigrant Families Recovery Fund (IFRF) to put these insights to work helping families recover.
+MAF is launching the Immigrant Families Recovery Fund (IFRF) with $25 million seed funding to put these insights to work helping families recover.

 We’re going beyond cash grants.
 We are also providing direct, timely and relevant services to help families recover faster with financial coaching, education and self-advocacy training.
 We plan to evaluate and study everything about our engagement with immigrant families so that we can lift up what works, share stories and push for policy change in real time.